No, it is actually much worse.

 Diagnostic tests are performed by healthcare professionals to help individuals get to the bottom of their symptoms and receive a more accurate diagnosis.
 Self-diagnosing is not advisable as it poses a huge risk for error.

-The diagnostic process for celiac disease requires the patient to consume a gluten-rich diet.
+The diagnostic process for coeliac disease requires the patient to consume a gluten-rich diet.
 When the blood test results turn out positive, a biopsy of the small intestine is performed.

-At present, a gluten-free diet is recognised as the only treatment for celiac disease and gluten intolerance.
-With the help of a qualified dietitian or nutritionist, maintaining a gluten-free diet for life (required for those diagnosed with celiac disease) doesn’t have to be as daunting as it seems.
+At present, a gluten-free diet is recognised as the only treatment for coeliac disease and gluten intolerance.
+With the help of a qualified dietitian or nutritionist, maintaining a gluten-free diet for life (required for those diagnosed with coeliac disease) doesn’t have to be as daunting as it seems.